danstarns/env.gql/README.md

 ```

 [Examples](https://github.com/danstarns/env.gql/tree/master/examples)

+> This library does not modify process.env directly.

 # Motivation
 Fed up of not knowing what config to pass to a server?
 Use GraphQL to explain and validate your environment variables.
 Never see `cannot connect to 'undefined'` again 🎉